Shadek07/Shadek07.github.io/README.md

    <br>

    </p>
   Hi, This is ***Md Shadekur Rahman***, a software engineer by profession.
+I am currently working as a Cloud Software Engineer at an early-stage startup company (named Banter Media Inc.) based in New York.
+Other than building software solution using Cloud services, I specialize in building features around ML, Data science and Data warehousing.

-I graduated from University of Texas at Arlington with MS-thesis.
+  Earlier I graduated from University of Texas at Arlington with MS-thesis in 2020.
 My research area includes Machine Learning, Natural Language Processing, Text Analytics and Deep Learning.
 My thesis title is: "Development of Text Analytics for Debriefing Reflection Essays".
 My thesis presentation and thesis paper can be found [here](https://github.com/Shadek07/ms-thesis)
   <br>
   <br>